Asylum Claims

 - Political opinion

 Once a person is contacted by Customs Border Protection (CBP), they will be interviewed as to the purpose of entering the U.S. without a visa or entering without inspection (EWI).
-At this point, the person may explain they are a victim of persecution by the government due to one of the above categories.
+At this point the person may explain they are a victim of persecution by the government and need to seek asylum due to their race, nationality, religion, political opinion, or membership in a particular social group.

-If an individual has entered the U.S. seeking asylum, they have within one year of their arrival to file Form 1-589, Application for Asylum and for Withholding of Removal to be eligible.
-Along with Form 1-589, an individual must include a letter clearly explaining the purpose of fleeing their home country as it pertains to the above categories.
+If an individual has entered the U.S. seeking asylum, they have within one year of their arrival to file Form I-589, Application for Asylum and for Withholding of Removal, to be eligible.
+Along with the completed asylum form, an individual must include a letter clearly explaining the purpose of fleeing their home country as it pertains to the above categories when applying for asylum.

 Individuals that have surpassed the one-year deadline may not be eligible to apply for asylum.
-However, there are potential exceptions to the one-year deadline, and our team of asylum lawyers can help explore your options.
+However, there are potential exceptions to the one-year application deadline.
+Our team of immigration asylum lawyers can help explore your options.
 If an individual is granted asylum outside of the one-year deadline, they may not be able to apply for legal permanent residency.

-If you or someone you know is seeking asylum, reach out to our knowledgeable asylum lawyers to start the process and find long-term safety within the U.S.
+If you or someone you know is seeking asylum, reach out to our knowledgeable asylum lawyers at Barringer Law Firm to start the application process and find long-term safety within the United States.